Den of Thieves Movie Review

 In Den of Thieves the police are as bad as the criminals and in some ways worse.
 This is shown throughout the unfolding of the film.
 At the home of one of the criminals played by Curtis “50 Cent” Jackson, his teenage daughter is going to a dance and Jackson’s character harasses her date by flexing some muscle.
 The thieves are family men like the rest of us.
 We also have Flanagan in the midst of a breakdown, as his wife leaves him and he moves through the film drinking and bullying his way around.
 We are always waiting for him to assault someone such as his wife’s date or the people he encounters.
 Flanagan as a member of law enforcement believes he is above following the rules himself, while the thieves are normal people who just happen to rob banks.

 The film is not one action sequence following next as might be expected from a film of this type.
 In fact, with the exception of the beginning and ending of the film, the majority of time is spent building tension.
 Merrimen and Nick Flanagan cross paths, usually by intention, in a game of chicken waiting to see who is going to crack first.
 The dynamic of the two is reminiscent of the dynamic between Al Pacino and Robert De Niro in Heat.
 This is played out in a moment during a heist where they have a phone conversation reminding us of the diner scene in that movie.

 The moments with guns drawn and action happening is well choreographed.
 Christian Gudegast does an excellent job of portraying the fight sequences in a way that makes them believable.
 The guns don’t have an infinite amount of ammunition, and when people are shot, they don’t just shake it off.
 The soldiers work as a team, covering and moving in a way that makes them look well trained as they would be with Marine training.

-Review by Milo Denison, owner of D Studios Media and one of the founders of No-Budget.
+Review by Milo Denison, the author of “How to Manage Your Manager” and one of the founders of No-Budget.